 Without a common lead management framework, you run the risk of marketing delivering leads that aren’t up to scratch or of sales cherry-picking leads based on how it’s being incentivized.
 Either way, communication gaps like these can easily create a major misalignment.

 Sales and marketing need to adopt a similar mindset.
 That should start with a mutual understanding of who their buyers are and how they’re going to prioritize them.
 It also needs to include a clear and mutually agreed-upon definition of what constitutes a “qualified lead.”
 Without a common framework, you run the risk of marketing delivering leads that aren’t up to scratch or of sales cherry-picking leads based on how it’s being incentivized.
 Either way, communication gaps like these can easily create a major misalignment.
 Avoiding them takes a level of discipline that’s virtually impossible to achieve with the occasional ad hoc meeting or a haphazard approach.

 Do you have service level agreements in place?

 It’s important for sales and marketing to have processes that everyone follows and that clearly define the rules of the road.
 For example, a good service level agreement (SLA) spells out when qualified leads will be delivered to sales, as well as how and to whom.
-Likewise, an SLA should also dictate how sales is going to handle those leads and in what time frame they’ll be responsible for doing so.
-Simply having SLAs isn’t enough.
+Likewise, an SLA should dictate how sales is going to handle those leads and in what time frame they’ll be responsible for doing so.
+But simply having SLAs isn’t enough.
 To work, sales and marketing leaders need to be vigilant about ensuring that they’re consistently enforced.
 Otherwise, there’s no point in having them in the first place.

 Have you agreed on how to score leads?